 Proper care is required for headgear to perform efficiently.
-The service life is affected by many factors including temperature, chemicals, sunlight and ultraviolet radiation (welding).
+The service life is affected by many factors including temperature, chemicals, sunlight, and ultraviolet radiation (welding).
 The usual maintenance for headgear is simply washing with a mild detergent and rinsing thoroughly.

-- Replace headgear that is pitted, holed, cracked or brittle. - Replace headgear that has been subjected to a blow even though damage cannot be seen. - Remove from service any headgear if its serviceability is in doubt. - Replace headgear and components according to manufacturer's instructions. - Consult OH&S or your supplier for information on headgear.
+- Replace headgear that is pitted, holed, cracked or brittle. - Replace headgear that has been subjected to a blow even though damage cannot be seen. - Remove from service any headgear if its serviceability is in doubt. - Replace headgear and components according to manufacturer's instructions. - Consult your PPE supplier or safety department for further information on headgear.